t-fbd/Ti/README.md

 This is solely being used as a learning tool and isn't intended to be used in lieu of a well established text editor.

-Keeping true with the original Kilo project, the SLOC for this project aims to stay under 1024 lines.
+The initial plan was to keep true to the original Kilo project, and keep the SLOC for this project under 1024 lines.
-Currently sitting at ~1152 lines according to sloc, but theres plenty of refactoring that can be done.
+Currently sitting at ~1408 lines according to sloc, but theres plenty of refactoring that can be done, however, I doubt it will get back below 1024 without having to strip features.

 See original kilo source code at [github/antirez](https://github.com/antirez/kilo "Kilo Text Editor")